kumuluz/kumuluzee-samples/jsp/README.md

-# KumuluzEE servlet sample
+# KumuluzEE Java Server Pages (JSP) and Servlet sample

-> JSP usage sample with KumuluzEE
+> Develop a sample JSP and Servlet and pack it as a KumuluzEE microservice

-This sample demonstrates how to configure and use Java EE JSP technologies using KumuluzEE.
+The objective of this sample is to demonstrate how to develop JSP and Servlets and pack it as a KumuluzEE microservice.
+The tutorial guides you through the development of a JSP/Servlet application, including the development of a servlet, three different JPSs, and configuring the web module.
+It shows how to pack JSPs and Servlets as a microservice.
+Required knowledge: basic familiarity with JSP and Servlets.

 ## Requirements